LorenzSchueler/dist-iter/README.md

 ## Multiple Parallel Adapters

-Since the return value of the `dist_*` methods are Iterators themselves, multiple parallel adapters can be applied after each other.
+Since the return value of the `dist_*` methods are Iterators themselves, multiple parallel adapters can be applied after another.

-E.g.
 ```rs
 my_iter
     .dist_map(map_task!(10, |x: i32| -> i32 { x * x }))
     .dist_filter(filter_task!(10, |x: &i32| { x % 2 == 0 }))
 ```

-However, keep in mind that in this case the results of `dist_map` are sent back to the master rank and then the received results are sent out again to worker ranks as input for `dist_filter`.
+However, in this case the results of `dist_map` are sent back to the master rank and then the received results are sent out again to worker ranks as input for `dist_filter`.

-If this is not intended, and you want to apply both closures at the worker before sending back the result `dist_map_chunk` can be used.
+If this is not intended, and both closures should be applied at the worker before sending back the result `dist_map_chunk` can be used.
 ```rs
 my_iter.dist_map_chunk(map_chunk_task!(
     |iter: UninitBuffer<i32, 5>| -> impl IntoIterator<Item = i32, LEN = 5> {